How is sex week funded?

 Are you guys even qualified to do this?

-We know it’s hard to believe, but yes, college students are qualified to educate their peers, advocate for their health, and facilitate healthy discussions.
+We believe college students are qualified to educate their peers, advocate for their health, and facilitate healthy discussions.

 For any major events, we are beyond happy to bring in the experts, which is why we partner with so many groups for Sex Week.